samadeusfp/alarmBasedPrescriptiveProcessMonitoring/README.md

 ## Predictive Process Monitoring Scripts

 The foundations of a prescriptive process monitoring systems are the predictions made by a predictive process monitoring systems.
 To get these results, we apply a two-step approach.
-First, we use hyperparameter optimazation to ensure high quality results, this can be done with different scripts, depending on the choosen machine learning algorithm:
+First, we use hyperparameter optimization to ensure high quality results, this can be done with different scripts, depending on the choosen machine learning algorithm:

 ```
 python optimize_params_rf.py <dataset_name> <output_dir>